 Latest press releases

-Geneva, 31 January 2011.
-CERN1 today announced that the LHC will run through to the end of 2012 with a short technical stop at the end of 2011.
-The beam energy for 2011 will be 3.5 TeV.
-This decision, taken by CERN management following the annual planning workshop held in Chamonix last week and a report delivered today by the laboratory’s machine advisory committee, gives the LHC’s experiments a good chance of finding new physics in the next two years, before the LHC goes into a long shutdown to prepare for higher energy running starting 2014.
+Geneva, 13 February 2012.
+CERN1 today announced that the LHC will run with a beam energy of 4 TeV this year, 0.5 TeV higher than in 2010 and 2011.
+This decision was taken by CERN management following the annual performance workshop held in Chamonix last week and a report delivered today by the external CERN Machine Advisory Committee (CMAC).
+It is accompanied by a strategy to optimise LHC running to deliver the maximum possible amount of data in 2012 before the LHC goes into a long shutdown to prepare for higher energy running.

 Geneva, 16 December 2011.
 At its 161st meeting at CERN1 today, the CERN Council unanimously voted to admit the Republic of Serbia to Associate Membership as the pre-stage to Membership of CERN.
 This status will come into force following signature of the related Agreement by the two parties and notification to CERN of ratification by the Serbian Parliament.
 This development was warmly received by all delegations in Council.

 Geneva, 15 December 2011.
 CERN1 Council today announced an Open Symposium to be held on 10-13 September 2012 at Cracow, Poland for the purpose of updating the European Strategy for Particle Physics.
 Council adopted Europe’s current strategy for the field in July 2006 with an understanding that it be brought up to date at appropriate intervals of typically five years.